When was Donald Trump born?

 Thus, Donald J. Trump could become the second president to serve non-consecutive terms.
 But, of course, he may wait for the dust to settle a little down in Florida until then.

-Donald Trump is the 2nd oldest elected president next to Joe Biden.
+Donald Trump is the 2nd oldest elected president, next to President Joe Biden.
 When Donald Trump became president, he was 70 years old.
 When Joe Biden became president, he was 78 years old.